Weekend Mate from Shanghai, China

 The next day, we went for a day hike.
-I never thought I would go to hiking again after being dead tired the first time I went.
+I never thought I would go hiking again after being dead tired the first time I went.
 Believe me, I did think about it if I’ll pursue it, but hey, I did not regret doing it for the second time around.

-Honestly, since it was raining the night before, the water was more aggressive compared last time during summer.
+Honestly, since it was raining the night before, the water was more aggressive compared to last time during summer.
 It was more difficult.
 Plus, we did a different route before, this time we needed to pass by big boulders.

 Hooh!
 I’m just glad we did it after 7 hours of hiking.
 Haha.